• Skip to main content

 Some people simply apply for a mortgage, get qualified, and pick out their dream home.
 For most people, however, the process isn’t as easy.
 You may have to spend some time preparing your finances before you’re ready to apply.
 Don’t worry — you’re not alone, and you can get help with this process.

-There are real estate agents who work with clients that have less than perfect credit.
+There are real estate agents who work with clients who have less-than-perfect credit.
 These agents give their clients advice about how to set up their finances so they can obtain a mortgage.
 In most cases, however, they focus on consumer liabilities like credit cards.
 To get help with unfiled tax returns, you should consult with a tax professional.

 Filing past due tax returns or paying down liabilities can take some time, but these actions will put you in a stronger financial position.
 When you’re ready to apply, it will be easier to qualify for a low-down payment mortgage with a lower interest rate than it would be otherwise.